Collabstr | How Often Should You Post On TikTok in 2023? A Full Guide

 The Importance of Posting Frequency for TikTok Success

-It’s easy to fall into the trap of thinking that the quality of your content matters more than your posting frequency when it comes to TikTok.
+It’s easy to fall into the trap of thinking that the quality of your TikTok content matters more than your posting frequency.
 But this is not the case.
 Posting frequency is crucial to help build an engaging audience on TikTok for your business.
 Basically, the more you post, the more opportunities you have to reach your target audience.

 Increased Brand Awareness